qubole/kinesis-sql/README.md

-# Kinesis Connector for Structured Streaming
+# Kinesis Connector for Spark Structured Streaming

 Implementation of Kinesis Source Provider in Spark Structured Streaming.
 [SPARK-18165](https://issues.apache.org/jira/browse/SPARK-18165) describes the need for such implementation.
 More details on the implementation can be read in this [blog](https://www.qubole.com/blog/kinesis-connector-for-structured-streaming/)